 - We will offer soloists and doubles a $1200 CAD appearance fee PER PERSON, if they do not place in the top 3 (teams) or 5 (soloists).

-- Plots will be pre-assigned, but you will be able to provide your top 3 choices.
+- Plots will be pre-assigned, but you will be able to request your top 3 choices.

 - On Thursday, July 14th, pound up will take place from 8:00am – 5:00pm with a 45 minute break – lunch will be supplied.
 You may begin carving on Thursday once your pound up is complete.
 You may also pound up on Friday if needed.